gocheap/builder/README.md

 A tool for installing and setting up different scripts written in PHP.

 # Purpose
-Did you even wanted to simplify new installations of popular PHP scripts like Wordpress or Joomla?
+Did you even want to simplify new installations of popular PHP scripts like Wordpress or Joomla?
 I too!

 Now I can present you a tool, that fully installs some popular script with one command in terminal and configuration file:
 ``` sh